2023 Best Precision Metal Working Schools in Wisconsin

 Request Information

-With a ranking of #6, Northeast Wisconsin Technical College did quite well on this year’s best schools for precision metal working students.
-Located in the midsize city of Green Bay, NWTC is a public college with a large student population.
+Northeast Wisconsin Technical College came in at #6 in this year’s edition of the Best Precision Metal Working Schools in Wisconsin ranking.
+Located in the city of Green Bay, NWTC is a public college with a fairly large student population.

 Precision Metal Working majors at NWTC take out an average of $5,500 in student loans while working on their egree.